-Asthma Triggers and Management: Tips to Remember
+Asthma Triggers and Management

 If you have asthma, the airways in your lungs are usually inflamed.
 During an asthma flare-up these airways get even more swollen, and the muscles around the airways can tighten.
 This can trigger wheezing, cough, chest tightness and shortness of breath.

 An allergist / immunologist, often referred to as an allergist, has specialized expertise to clearly identify your asthma triggers and to develop a treatment plan that can minimize flare-ups and improve your quality of life.

 • Many people with asthma have allergies, which can trigger asthma symptoms.
 Common allergens include house dust mites, animal dander, molds, pollen and cockroach droppings.
 Your allergist can identify what you are allergic to and recommend ways to avoid exposure to your triggers.

 • Tobacco smoke is an irritant that often aggravates asthma.
 Your asthma may also be irritated by air pollution, strong odors or fumes.